Centre for Continuing and Distance Education (CCDE)

 Multilingual Programs: We offer part-time conversational classes in French, Spanish, German, Italian, Japanese, Cree and Portuguese for winter, spring, summer and fall sessions.
 We also offer a five-week French Immersion Explore program in the spring, a one-week French Immersion course in the winter and summer, and a weekend Spanish course for the traveler in the fall and winter.
 We provide French oral proficiency skills assessments and offer translation services.
 Visit ccde.usask.ca/learnlanguages for details.

-Part-time ESL Program: We offer part-time non-credit courses for new Canadians and people whose first language is not English.
+Part-time ESL Program: We offer part-time non-credit courses for graduate students and new Canadians whose first language is not English.
 Students develop their reading, writing, speaking and listening skills as well as preparing for the CanTEST and TOEFL proficiency tests.
 Visit ccde.usask.ca/PTESL for more information.

-Full-time ESL Program: We provide a program, which allows international students and non-native English speakers to meet the English proficiency requirements of the University while preparing themselves for post-secondary academic study.
+Full-time ESL Program: We provide an intensive English for Academic Purposes program, which allows international students and non-native English speakers to meet the English admission proficiency requirements of the University while preparing themselves for post-secondary academic study.
 The Full-time ESL program is offered in ten-week terms, four times per year.
 It includes six levels of English from Basic to Advanced (University Preparation Level 2).
 Each level contains an average of 20 hours of instruction and five hours of sociocultural activities per week.
 Visit learnenglish.usask.ca for details.

-The U of S Language Centre also acts as the academic home for the Certificate in Teaching English as a Second Language (CERTESL) and the intensive program in Teaching English as a Foreign Language (TEFL).
+The U of S Language Centre also acts as the academic home for the Certificate in Teaching English as a Second Language (CERTESL).
 We also design and deliver custom language courses as requested.
 Visit ccde.usask.ca/teach-esl for more information.